-Marketing teams responsible for driving local interest in their streaming service (plus its movies and series) have to contend with local unique platforms, cultural nuance, and even regulations on what they can and cannot use in their creative.
+Marketing teams responsible for driving local interest in their streaming service (plus its movies and series) have to contend with unique local platforms, cultural nuance, and even regulations on what they can and cannot use in their creative.

 Marketing localization is key to both bringing in new users and reducing churn.
 Increasing competition in the international streaming services space makes the importance of an authentic and engaging experience all the more crucial to driving these critical KPIs.